PostHog/posthog.com/contents/handbook/people/hiring-process.md

 * Make sure you add a Zoom link that the people doing the interview are going to be able to open.
 If you are not going to be at the interview yourself, consider using Google Meet as it doesn't require a host.
 * Set an agenda for the meeting - this is to be welcoming to the candidate and to let the internal PostHog team member know what they need to cover in the meeting.
 The person who _books_ the meeting is responsible for setting the agenda.
-* Forward the candidate's cover letter, LinkedIn, and other relevant resources to the relevant team members.
-This is easiest through [Breezy](https://app.breezy.hr).
+* Forward the candidate's cover letter, LinkedIn profile, and other useful resources to the relevant team members.
+The easiest way to do this is through [Breezy](https://app.breezy.hr).

 The next section is an example agenda for the first stage.
 Make sure to insert the appropriate stage and links for the role.
 Keep the diversity message in as part of being inclusive to all candidates.